-This first validation exercise provides support for the idea that our algorithm identifies bigrams signifying a discussion of climate change.
-It is important to note, however, that our exposure measures are constructed at the transcript level and that each bigram only contributes a little to the final score of the exposure measures.
+This first validation exercise supports the idea that our algorithm identifies bigrams signifying a discussion of climate change.
+It is important to emphasize again, however, that our exposure measures are constructed at the transcript level and that each bigram only contributes a little to the final score of the exposure measures.
 For this reason, we shift our attention below to the properties of the final measures constructed using the full set of possible climate change bigrams.